jpen365/simple-blog-theme/README.md

 ## Getting Started

-To use this theme, download the entire project as a zip file and go to **Plugins > Add New** in your WordPress site admin area to upload the theme.
+To use this theme, download the latest release as a zip file and go to **Plugins > Add New** in your WordPress site admin area to upload the theme.

+Note: This theme is still in development.
+Check [the releases tab](https://github.com/jpen365/simple-blog-theme/releases) for a formal release once this theme is ready for use.

 ## Bugs and Issues